-2nd, 3rd, and 4th Grades 11:15-11:45 followed by recess - 11:45-12:15

-5th and 6th Grades 11:30-12:00 followed by recess - 12:00-12:15
+2nd & 3rd Grade 11:15-11:45 followed by recess - 11:45-12:15 Kindergarten and 1st Grade 11:30-12:00 followed by recess - 12:00-12:30 4th, 5th, & 6th Grade 11:45-12:15 followed by recess - 12:15-12:45 7th-12th Grade 12:25-12:55

-Kindergarten and 1st Grade 11:45-12:15 followed by recess - 12:15-12:45 minutes before departure time and then walk out with your group, letting the teacher in charge of the other group know that some students are remaining behind with that group.
+The noise level at lunch must be kept as low as possible.
+Do not hold entire classes in the lunch room because of one or two, this creates a traffic flow issue.
+Let children know a few minutes before departure time and then walk out with your group, letting the teacher in charge of the other group know that some students are remaining behind with that group.
 We will expect children to eat what they take and at least try the main meal.
 Non-milk drinkers should return the milk to the kitchen window or allow others to drink it rather than throw it away.
 Before leaving, ask students to clean up their area, push in chairs and walk through hallways of school quietly.
 Classes may, however, be brought across the track area east of the elementary building.
 Students breaking lunch rules will be asked to sit away from the group until it is time to leave.
 Perhaps they will also lose noon recess time for infractions.